 On February 24, 2022, Russian forces launched significant military action against Ukraine.
 There continues to be sustained conflict and disruption in the region, which is expected to endure for the foreseeable future.
-Our consultants in our Russia and Other market, a market within our Europe business segment that includes Russia, Ukraine, Belarus and other Common Independent States in the region, continue to operate their independent businesses, albeit at a reduced level than prior to the start of the conflict.
-For the year ended December 31, 2022, we have recorded a pretax charge of \$1.0 million, primarily related to the impairment of inventory.
+Our consultants in our Eastern Europe market within our Europe business segment that includes Russia, Ukraine, Belarus and other Common Independent States in the region, continue to operate their independent businesses, albeit at a reduced level than prior to the start of the conflict.
+For the years ended December 31, 2023 and 2022, we have recorded pretax charges of \$0 and \$1.0 million, respectively, primarily related to the impairment of inventory.
 We expect that this will continue to impact our business for the foreseeable future.
 We will continue monitoring the social, political, regulatory and economic environment in Ukraine and Russia, and will consider further actions as appropriate.

-Net sales related to Russia and Other for the years ended December 31, 2022 and 2021, were \$53.3 million and \$61.4 million, respectively.
-Operating income related to Russia and Other for the years ended December 31, 2022 and 2021, were \$2.9 million and \$5.8 million, respectively, prior to the charges noted above.
-As of December 31, 2022, Russia and Other had assets of \$6.8 million, net of working capital reserves related to inventories.
+Net sales related to Eastern Europe for the years ended December 31, 2023 and 2022, were \$54.3 million and \$53.3 million, respectively.
+Operating income related to Russia and Other for the years ended December 31, 2023 and 2022, were \$3.1 million and \$2.9 million, respectively, prior to the charges noted above.
+As of December 31, 2023, Russia and Other had assets of \$7.4 million, net of working capital reserves related to inventories.